If you're selling alcohol and you want to offer a discount, you must still follow minimum unit pricing.

 The general rule is that any vouchers or discounts that are clearly linked to a reward scheme or a refund (like reward card points or gift vouchers) are classed as cash equivalents and can be used as payment for alcohol.

-Vouchers and discounts that aren't clearly linked to a reward scheme or refund (like in-store sales) can still be used, but not if they would take the price paid for alcohol below the minimum unit price.
+Vouchers and discounts that are not clearly linked to a reward scheme or refund (like in-store sales) can still be used, but not if they would take the price paid for alcohol below the minimum unit price.

 Here are some examples of how minimum unit pricing works with discounts and sales:

-Businesses can still sell multipacks and other bulk items of alcohol, but to make sure you don't sell a multipack for less than the minimum unit price, you should read page 13 of the Scottish Government guidance.
+Businesses can still sell multipacks and other bulk items of alcohol.
+But to make sure you do not sell a multipack for less than the minimum unit price, you should read page 13 of the minimum alcohol pricing guidance.